 Some people believe that the original study shows that this will sustain forever.
 But this is not what the original research was about.
 They only tested simulations for up to 30 years.

 It is better to call it The 4% Rule of Thumb.
 Because if you plan to retire very early, you will probably need a lower withdrawal rate.
 Moreover, your withdrawal rate will depend on your portfolio and asset allocation to stocks and bonds.

 Why did I do it again?

-If the study is great, why did I want to redo it?
+If the study is excellent, why did I want to redo it?
 I have several reasons for that.

-First, I wanted to see how this was working with recent stock market returns.
+First, I wanted to see how this worked with recent stock market returns.
 The original study was only covering years up to 1995.
 I wanted to have more recent data.
-I wanted to make sure that the results were holding with more recent stock market behavior.
-So this simulation will cover returns until the end of 2021!
+I wanted to ensure the results were holding with more recent stock market behavior.
+So this simulation will cover returns until the end of 2022!

-Secondly, the original study was only covering up to thirty years of retirement.
-I wanted to be sure that the portfolio can sustain withdrawals for much more extended periods.
+Secondly, the original study only covered up to thirty years of retirement.
+I wanted to ensure that the portfolio could sustain withdrawals for extended periods.
 For people retiring early, I think that 50 years is not unreasonable.

-Ultimately, I want to extend the Trinity Study for the European markets.
+Ultimately, I want to extend the Trinity Study to the European markets.
 It will be challenging to obtain the data.
 But I will try to find it for as many years as possible.

-My simulation is using monthly withdrawals.
-I think most people in retirement will withdraw money monthly.
+My simulation uses monthly withdrawals.
+Most people in retirement will withdraw money monthly.
 It is also possible to withdraw money at the end of the year instead.
 But I believe that it is not common.